lgueguen/SARMENT/README.md

 ## Usage

-Callable packages are in main directory SARMENT, and some off them call SWIG made packages in Modules (built at compilation), that call dynamic libraries .so in Modules.
+Callable packages are in main directory SARMENT, and some of them call SWIG made packages in Modules (built at compilation), that call dynamic libraries .so in Modules.